Seamus Deane (9 February 1940-12 May 2021) was Professor of English and the Donald and Marilyn Keough Professor of Irish Studies Emeritus.

-Professor Deane has taught both on the Notre Dame home campus and at the Keough Naughton Notre Dame Centre in Dublin.
-He is a member of the Royal Irish Academy, a founding director of the Field Day Theatre Company, the general editor of the Penguin Joyce, and the author of several books, including A Short History of Irish Literature; Celtic Revivals; Essays in Modern Irish Literature; The French Revolution and Enlightenment in England, and Strange Country: Modernity and Nationhood in Irish Writing since 1790, the last based on his Clarendon Lectures at Oxford.
-Professor Deane also edited the monumental Field Day Anthology of Irish Writing in three volumes, and has written four books of poetry and a novel, Reading in the Dark, which has been translated into more than 20 languages.
-He is also general editor of a series, ‘Critical Conditions,’ published by Field Day, Cork University Press and the University of Notre Dame Press.
+Professor Deane taught both on the Notre Dame home campus and at the Keough Naughton Notre Dame Centre in Dublin.
+He was a member of the Royal Irish Academy, a founding director of the Field Day Theatre Company, the general editor of the Penguin Joyce, and the author of several books, including A Short History of Irish Literature; Celtic Revivals: Essays in Modern Irish Literature; The French Revolution and Enlightenment in England, and Strange Country: Modernity and Nationhood in Irish Writing since 1790, the last based on his Clarendon Lectures at Oxford.
+Professor Deane also edited the monumental Field Day Anthology of Irish Writing in three volumes, and published four books of poetry and a novel, Reading in the Dark, which has been translated into more than 20 languages.
+He was also general editor of a series, ‘Critical Conditions,’ published by Field Day, Cork University Press and the University of Notre Dame Press.
 His book, Foreign Affections: Essays on Edmund Burke (2004), is volume 15 of that series.
-He has co-edited, with Krzysztof Ziarek, a collection of essays, Future Crossings: Literature Between Philosophy and Cultural Studies and, along with Breandán Mac Suibhne, the annual Irish Studies journal, The Field Day Review.
+He co-edited, with Krzysztof Ziarek, a collection of essays, Future Crossings: Literature Between Philosophy and Cultural Studies and, along with Breandán Mac Suibhne, the annual Irish Studies journal, The Field Day Review.

 His book, Small World: Ireland, 1798-2018, will be published by the Cambridge Univeristy Press in June 2021.